Impact of AI in Retail – Is Amazon Go the Start of Fully-AI Retail?

 In a survey, 70% of respondents revealed how they would be a lot more loyal to the brands which added the features of personalization in their outlets.
 With the transactional data and machine learning, brands can easily track and then analyze past purchase, customer behavior, and loyalty cards etc to deliver more customized offerings.

-An example of this customer oriented AI in retail market would be what Sephora is doing with Color IQ.
+An example of this customer oriented AI in retail use cases would be what Sephora is doing with Color IQ.
 It is the brand’s artificial intelligence driven, an in-store offering which scans the skin surface and recommends makeup products on the basis of the skin color.

 Employing AI for the purpose of analyzing the inventory will help lower the occurrence of product excess and instances where stores order bulk items of products that are not in demand, which ultimately gets wasted and have to be returned – bring an unnecessary hike in the purchase and shipping cost.

-By integrating smart mirror technology – an AI in retail stores use case that is growing in popularity – in the store, clothing brands will be able to help visitors check how the piece of clothing is looking on them, while all they have to do is hold the piece of garment in front their body.
+By integrating smart mirror technology – an AI in retail stores’ use cases that is growing in popularity – in the store, clothing brands will be able to help visitors check how the piece of clothing is looking on them, while all they have to do is hold the piece of garment in front of their body.

-The mirror technology can be made more advanced, more conversion friendly by giving the visitors option to wear with their chosen piece along with the cost of each and an embedded checkout option which would be in sync with the system placed in the checkout zone.
+The mirror technology – one of the most popular use of AI technology in the retail industry – can be made more advanced, more conversion friendly by giving the visitors option to wear with their chosen piece along with the cost of each and an embedded checkout option which would be in sync with the system placed in the checkout zone.

 Retailers, on a yearly basis, lose out around $45 Billion in name of non-scans and shrinkage.
 The catastrophic checkout problem can easily be solved with AI.
 By using computer visions and AI algorithms retailers can analyze the video feed and detect the instance where the product is left unscanned and inform the checkout staff in real time.

-Now that we have looked at the different ways AI can be incorporated in your brick and mortar retail space, even when your plan is not as ambitious as Amazon Go, let us look at the use cases of AI in Retail Industry by looking at businesses that have employed the technology for streamlining their services and bettering their customer experience program.
+Now that we have looked at the different ways AI can be incorporated in your brick and mortar retail space, even when your plan is not as ambitious as Amazon Go, let us look at the use cases of AI in Retail Industry by looking at some big name retailers that have successfully implemented AI.
+Businesses setting the best examples of AI to improve the retail experience.

 Pepper is a humanoid robot which can interact with the walk-in customers while perceiving the human emotions, is the best example of the use of AI in retail.
 The robot is already a hit in Japan where it is being used as customer greeter and rep in over 140 SoftBank mobile stores.
 A pilot of Pepper in California stores – Palo Alto and Santa Monica – received a 70% rise in the foot traffic in Palo Alto, along with 50% of Neo-pen sales in the Santa Monica region.